rawleyperetz/Golang/README.md

 		FOREIGN KEY (room_id) REFERENCES rooms(id)
 ```

-We also generate a DhPrime (a Diffie-Hellman Prime) using a couple of helper functions (See DH topic way below (not Diffie Hellman topic))
+We also generate a DhPrime (a Diffie-Hellman Prime) using a couple of helper functions
 All these tables and DhPrime are initialized at the start of the http server if they do not already exists.

 ## End Points